-The Honolulu South Shore location provides us with two of the best Hawaii Scuba diving sites on Oahu, the YO-257 & the Sea tiger shipwrecks.
+The Honolulu South Shore location provides us with two of the best Hawaii Scuba diving sites on Oahu, the YO-257 shipwreck and the Sea Tiger shipwreck.
 The van ride from Waikiki hotels to the Kewalo Basin Harbor only takes about 10 minutes.

-The YO-257 is arguably the most exciting shipwreck to dive.
+The YO-257 is arguably the most exciting Hawaii shipwreck scuba diving site.
 There are actually two ship wrecks to see at this site: The San Pedro (80 feet long) rests only 30 meters from the YO-257 (190 feet long).
-This is definitely a two-for-one dive.
-You can expect to see an abundance of Hawaii Marine life such as white-tip reef sharks, eagle rays, schools of tropical fish and even get your picture taken by the occupants of the Atlantis Submarine.
-That's right, the tourists will be inside the submarine looking out at you.
+This is definitely a two for one dive.
+You can expect to see an abundance of Hawaii Marine life such as white-tip reef sharks, eagle rays, schools of tropical fish.
 Maximum depth is 100 feet.

-This is a horseshoe-shaped reef with a resident white-tip reef shark.
-While scuba diving You can expect to see eels, puffer fish, butterfly fish and Hawaiian green sea turtles.
+This reef is a great Hawaii dive site with several resident white-tip reef sharks.
+While scuba diving in Honolulu, You can expect to see eels, puffer fish, butterfly fish and Hawaiian green sea turtles.
 This dive site in Hawaii is also a great spot for finding Hawaii octopus about the reef.
 Maximum depth is 30 feet.